-Effective March 27, 2023, the Board provided an increase in annual base salary for Mr. Lopez for 2023 to \$546,000.
-He is eligible for a target short-term incentive bonus of \$491,400, or 90% of his annual base salary, and annual long-term incentive awards with a target grant value of \$1,000,000, 30% in the form of Time-Based RSUs vesting ratably over four years and 70% in the form of Performance-Based RSUs vesting over three years.
+Effective March 25, 2024, the Board provided an increase in annual base salary for Mr. Lopez for 2024 to \$575,000.
+He is eligible for a target short-term incentive bonus of \$575,000, or 100% of his annual base salary, and annual long-term incentive awards with a target grant value of \$1,500,000, 30% in the form of Time-Based RSUs vesting ratably over four years and 70% in the form of Performance-Based RSUs vesting over three years.

 On June 6, 2022, we entered into an amended and restated employment agreement with Mr. Lopez, effective June 3, 2022.
-The terms of the agreement, among other things, (a) extended Mr. Lopez's employment term through June 3, 2027, with automatic one-year renewals thereafter, (b) updated Mr. Lopez's title to Executive Vice President - Chief Legal & Compliance Officer & ESG, (c) provided for an annual base salary of \$525,000 per calendar year, (d) provided for an annual target bonus opportunity of 90% of his base salary, (e) set the target grant value of Mr. Lopez's annual equity award at \$1,000,000, 70% of which shall be in the form of performance-based restricted stock units vesting over three years and 30% in the form of restricted stock units vesting over four years, (f) approved an annual allowance of \$40,000 (g) eliminated the annual automobile allowance, (h) provided for severance payments in the event of a termination without Cause or for Good Reason or following a Change in Control (each as defined in the agreement) to include an amount equal to 1.5 times Mr. Lopez's annual target bonus and continued base salary for 18 months, and (i) extended the non-compete period from 12 to 18 months.
+The terms of the agreement, among other things, (i) extended Mr. Lopez's employment term through June 3, 2027, with automatic one-year renewals thereafter, (ii) updated Mr. Lopez's title to Executive Vice President - Chief Legal & Compliance Officer & ESG, (iii) provided for an annual base salary of \$525,000 per calendar year, (iv) provided for an annual target bonus opportunity of 90% of his base salary, (v) set the target grant value of Mr. Lopez's annual equity award at \$1,000,000, 70% of which shall be in the form of performance-based restricted stock units vesting over three years and 30% in the form of restricted stock units vesting over four years, (vi) approved an annual allowance of \$40,000 (vii) eliminated the annual automobile allowance, (viii) provided for severance payments in the event of a termination without Cause or for Good Reason or following a Change in Control (each as defined in the agreement) to include an amount equal to 1.5 times Mr. Lopez's annual target bonus and continued base salary for 18 months, and (ix) extended the non-compete period from 12 to 18 months.